 We also suck at dissecting the Dissenters from the Misinformers, and end up wanting them all kicked off the internet.
 This means a lot of Nerds got the boot from big websites.
 Do we really want to be pissing off Nerds?
 You’ve all seen Revenge of the Nerds, right?
 Just sayin’.
 Nerd revenge is no joke.

 Sometimes it’s easy to spot a Misinformer, like the dude claiming COVID-19 is really snake venom or the dude saying pine-needle tea helps you “detox” from vaccines, but often times it’s not easy.
 What doesn’t help matters is that all the Misinformers think they are Dissenters and none of the Dissenters think they are Misinformers.
-What can I say except that self-awareness is a rare gem!
+And then there are the fatally obedient soldiers who fall in line and never question the narratives they’re fed.
+What can I say except that self-awareness is a rare gem.
 And because life is complicated and humans are not as static as Social Media portrays us to be, there are the “Information Shape Shifters” who some of the time are Misinformers, other times, Dissenters, and then other times get it exactly right.

 For example, let’s say Joe Smith signs into one of his social media accounts and reads an article that his Aunt Mildred shared.
 Maybe it’s scary, shocking, upsetting, bizarre, etc. Joe isn’t 100% sure about what he read, but he’s considering sharing it on his feed.
 Ideally, Joe should ask some questions before he assumes the post is accurate and subsequently shares it.
 The questions below are just ideas.
 Feel free to tweak them, replace them or send ideas.

 - The Author: Who is the author of the post?
 Is he/she an expert on the topic?
 What are his/her motives for writing it?
-Does he/she have any financial incentives tied to the post?
 Is he/she selling anything?
 Does he/she make money from someone clicking on the article?
-Does the author strike you as fair or someone who is consistently biased and more concerned about fueling faithful follwers or a particular narrative?
+Does the author strike you as fair?
+Or is the author someone who is consistently biased and more concerned about fueling faithful followers or a particular narrative?
 Do you have a good reason to trust the author’s expertise and intentions?

-- Who Else: Do other sites or people you trust agree with what the author is saying?
-If so, why?
+- Who Else: Do other sites or people agree with what the author is saying?
+Who are they?
+If so, why do you think they agree?
 If not, why not?

 - Understanding: If you don’t understand something in the article, before you share it, is there an expert you trust who you can ask?
 For example, say the post is about an environmental exposure that is potentially harmful to dogs.
 Is there a veterinarian or researcher who you could talk to about it?

 - Statistics: Do you understand the statistics?
-Like, all of them?
-Most people don’t, because stats are hard.
+Statistics can be tricky.
 Ask for clarification from a stats person or at least a “nerdy” friend.

 - Motivation: Why do you want to share the post?
+Do you think it’s true?
 Do you find it interesting?
 Are you concerned about the topic covered?
-Or, maybe it supports something you already believe and want to post it to show you’re right?
-Is it for popularity, meaning you think the post has the potential to bring more followers to your page?
+Or, perhaps it supports something you already believe and want to post it to show you’re right?
+Is it for popularity?
+Do you think the post has the potential to bring more followers to your page or bring attention from people you admire?
+(It’s okay, we’ve all been there.)

 Critical to understanding your motivation is becoming aware of your internal biases.
 Many people are unaware of their internal biases or choose to ignore that they have them, even though we all have them.
 In a previous blog I wrote about truth-seeking, I revealed my process for learning my internal biases, which may or may not change over time.
 In essence, it’s asking yourself more questions and observing your reactions to and feelings about things.
 It’s becoming more aware of yourself.